reneta-dimitrova96/Deep-Learning-Course-Project-2026/README.md

 This repository contains an educational project created as part of the Deep Learning course at SoftUni.

+The project investigates how different machine learning and deep learning approaches perform on the task of semantic paraphrase detection.

+## Problem Statement

+Semantic paraphrase detection is the task of determining whether two sentences express the same meaning.

+This is a challenging NLP problem because two sentences can contain many of the same words while expressing different meanings, or they can express the same meaning using different sentence structures.

-The goal of the project is to compare different approaches for determining whether two sentences have the same meaning.
+The goal of this project is to compare three approaches with different levels of model complexity:

-Three approaches are explored:

 - TF-IDF with Logistic Regression as a traditional machine learning baseline
 - A Siamese BiLSTM neural network with a shared encoder
 - Fine-tuning a pretrained DistilBERT language model

+The models are evaluated on the same test data using accuracy, precision, recall and F1-score.

 ## Dataset

 The project uses the **PAWS-Wiki Labeled (Final)** dataset from the PAWS (Paraphrase Adversaries from Word Scrambling) collection.

-PAWS-Wiki contains sentence pairs based on Wikipedia text.
+PAWS-Wiki contains sentence pairs based on Wikipedia text, including challenging paraphrase and non-paraphrase examples with high lexical overlap.

 Labels: